How to Manage Brine Disposal & Treatment

 Deep Well Injection of Waste Brine

-Waste brine can be disposed by injecting it into deep wells.
-These injection wells are installed thousands of feet deep into the ground, away from the upper aquifers that feed drinking water sources.
-The availability of injection wells is geology-dependent, so they are not available in all regions.
-In the oil and gas industry, abandoned oil wells are often converted into disposal wells.
-Recently, there have been studies that correlate deep disposal wells with increased seismic activity, as evidenced by earthquakes in Oklahoma.
-Deep well capacities have also reduced as regulations are requiring lower injection pressures to minimize the risk of contaminating the upper water aquifers.
-Moreover, securing a functioning deep well is similar to drilling for oil – you take a risk and invest capital before knowing if the underground geology will meet your expectations.
-It is possible that deep wells once drilled will accept very small volumes, or exceed expectations and accept more.
+Deep well capacities have also reduced, as regulations require lower injection pressures to minimize the risk of contaminating the upper water aquifers.
+Moreover, securing a functioning deep well is similar to drilling for oil—you take a risk and invest capital before knowing if the underground geology will meet your expectations.
+It is possible that deep wells, once drilled, will accept very small volumes, or exceed expectations and accept more.

 Brine Evaporation Ponds

 Evaporation ponds are the artificial solution to inland surface water discharge of waste brine.
 Under the right climatic conditions, the water evaporates, allowing you to discharge more brine to the ponds.
-One limitation of ponds is that they require large areas of land to increase the surface area where the water can evaporate, and can represent a future environmental liability due to either animal entry or future decommissioning.
-If you need to recover solids for disposal or reuse, then multiple evaporation ponds may be necessary to rotate between brine evaporation and solids extraction.
-Evaporation also happens more quickly in warmer, arid climates.
-You should consider installing proper liners, preventing waterfowl poisoning from brine that contains metals, and develop an end of life closure plan if your project will be using evaporation ponds.
+One limitation of ponds is that they require large areas of land to increase the surface area where the water can evaporate.
+This can represent a future environmental liability due to either animal entry or future decommissioning.

 Brine Incineration

-Waste brine can be sent to an incinerator facility, where it is typically mixed with other solid wastes for processing.
+Waste brine can be sent to an incinerator facility, where the brine is typically mixed with other solid wastes for processing.
 Incineration evaporates the water, while the salts in the brine become part of the residual ash that requires further management.
 Incineration is popular in countries with limited availability of land for landfills.

 Brine Management from Environmental Service Providers

 There are companies that provide environmental services to accept waste brine.
 These companies will typically take ownership of the brine and charge on a dollars-per-gallon basis.
-This is an option you should consider if there are facilities nearby, although distance and transportation costs may reduce its cost effectiveness.
+This is an option you should consider if there are facilities nearby, although distance and transportation costs may reduce cost-effectiveness.
 Once the service provider takes ownership, they will use their own assets to either treat the brine or dispose of it.

 Related Resources